Hamas And Islamic Jihad Reach Ceasefire With Israel

-According CNN, the Gaza militant factions Hamas and Islamic Jihad reached a ceasefire with Israel on Saturday after a 24 hour increase in violence.
+According to CNN, the Gaza militant factions Hamas and Islamic Jihad reached a ceasefire with Israel on Saturday after a 24 hour increase in violence.

-Within the past day, around 200 rockets and mortars were launched towards Israel.
-The Israel Defense Forces are calling the incident the largest bombing in Gaza since the war in 2014.
+Within the past day, around 200 rockets and mortars were launched toward Israel.
+The Israel Defense Forces are calling the incident the largest bombing in Gaza since 2014.

-A spokesperson for Hamas, Fawzi Barhoum, told reporters Saturday that “since the start of the Israeli strikes on Gaza, various meditation efforts (led by Egypt) to stop the aggression have succeeded in bringing calm and stopping this aggressive escalation.”
+Fawzi Barhoum, a spokesperson for Hamas, told reporters Saturday that “since the start of the Israeli strikes on Gaza, various meditation efforts (led by Egypt) to stop the aggression have succeeded in bringing calm and stopping this aggressive escalation.”

 Islamic Jihad confirmed this statement through their spokesperson, Daoud Shihab, who added, “There have been great efforts…to bring back calm to Gaza.
 We have agreed to the Egyptian efforts and agreed to the calm and ceasefire as of 8 p.m. local time, if the Occupation [Israel] commits to stopping its aggression.”